Ravensthorpe, Western Australia: Lithium

-The Mt Cattlin mine is a spodumene-tantalite mine 2.2 km north of the town.
+The Mount Cattlin mine is a spodumene-tantalite mine 2.2 km north of the town.
 It was operated by Galaxy Resources between 2009 and 2012 before being placed on care-and-maintenance in 2013.
 Mine production restarted on 31 March 2016.
-In January 2017 the first shipment of 10,000 tonnes of lithium concentrate was consigned from Esperance to Lianyungang, China.
-Mt Cattlin mine was placed into care and maintenance in July, 2025.
+In January 2017 the first shipment of 10,000 t of lithium concentrate was consigned from Esperance to Lianyungang, China.
+Mount Cattlin mine was placed into care and maintenance in July 2025.

 Copper

 The Ravensthorpe Copper Mine operated in the area in the 1960s.
-In 1967 the mine produced 3276 t of copper concentrate averaging about 23% Copper.
+In 1967 the mine produced 3276 t of copper concentrate averaging about 23% copper.
 The concentrate was trucked to the port of Esperance for shipment to Japan.

 Climate

 Ravensthorpe has a semi-arid climate (BSk) with a Mediterranean rainfall pattern.